brtkwr/brtkwr.github.io/content/posts/2017-03-08-enabling-mathjax-on-a-jekyll-server-when-offline.md

 - offline
 ---

 I like MathJax.
-It does a great job displaying equations on web pages written using `$ \rm\LaTeX $`.
+It does a great job displaying equations on web pages written using $\rm\LaTeX$.
 However, I recently wrote a Jekyll [blog post][blog-post] which uses MathJax and tried to view it on a locally deployed server while commuting on a train journey with no Internet connection.
 Then, I realised that it did not render the equations at all because it relied on sending AJAX requests to a remote server.
 Something had to be done and this is how I went about fixing it.

 First of all, I cloned MathJax from its [Github repository][mathjax] and placed it on a separate folder called `PathToMathJax/` outside the scope of this Jekyll site.